zaiyr-sh/zaiyr-sh/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning TypeScript with React and Express JS;
+- 🌱 I’m currently learning React on TypeScript and Express JS;
 - 🤔 My interests are with Frontend and Backend development on JS language;
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering;
 - 📫 Please email via zaiyr.00@gmail.com to reach me.